Weihai Model SCO

-Discover our community of empathetic young leaders driven to make a long-standing social impact in the 21 countries of our region.
+Discover our community of empathetic young leaders driven to make a long-standing social impact in the SCO and Euro-asia region.

 Our platform, affiliated with the SCO Secretariat, brings together young leaders from the Shanghai Cooperation Organization (SCO) region to strengthen connectivity, promote dialogue and create social impact through projects in three key fields: education, culture and entrepreneurship.